materialsproject/custodian/docs/custodian.cp2k.jobs.md

 ### *classmethod* gga_static_to_hybrid(cp2k_cmd, input_file=’cp2k.inp’, output_file=’cp2k.out’, stderr_file=’std_err.txt’, backup=True, settings_override_gga=None, settings_override_hybrid=None)

 A bare gga to hybrid calculation.
-Removes all unecessary features from the gga run, and making it only a ENERGY/ENERGY_FORCE depending on the hybrid run.
+Removes all unnecessary features from the gga run, and making it only a ENERGY/ENERGY_FORCE depending on the hybrid run.